USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 33\.
 Inventories can have a lot of data - up to millions of rows.
 The fields in the upper right corner of the window in the area labeled "**Current**:" provide information about how many rows the inventory has, and which rows are currently visible.
 The Data Viewer transfers only a small amount of data (300 rows) from the server to your desktop client to keep the transfer time reasonable.
 It works similarly to a web search engine that shows the results in pages, and the pagination arrows near the upper right corner of the window facilitate moving between pages of data. **Try using some of the pagination arrows in the upper right corner to see how they work:** go to first record, go to previous page, give a specific record, go to next page, and go to last record.

 34\.
 You can control how the data are sorted by entering a comma-separated list of columns in the **Sort Order** field and then clicking **Apply**.
 For training purposes, if you are using a UNC laptop, do not specify a sort order because this function is very slow on these laptops.
 It should be much faster on a true EMF server.
-Note that a descending sort can be specified by following the column name with "desc" (e.g., "ANN\_EMIS desc, FIPS" will sort by decreasing annual emissions and then by county).
+Note that a descending sort can be specified by following the column name with "desc" (e.g., "ANN\_VALUE desc, REGION_CD" will sort by decreasing annual emissions and then by county).

 35\.
 If you enter a **Row Filter**, and then click **Apply**, the Data Viewer will find rows that meet the criteria you specified.
 Examples of the syntax for row filters are given in [Table](#examples_of_row_filters_table).
 See [Chapter](#sql_chapter) for additional row filter examples.
 For training purposes, if you are using a UNC laptop, do not specify a row filter because this function is very slow, otherwise you may try some of the filters.